Lotte Plaza Market expects early 2025 opening in old Best Buy in Regency area

 The stores offer meats, seafood, produce and specialty products, including packaged teas, sauces and fresh fruits and vegetables.
 They also have food courts and bakeries.

 It would be the Maryland-based company’s third Florida store.
-It opened an Orlando in 2019 and in Tampa in November 2023.
+It opened an Orlando store in 2019 and in Tampa in November 2023.

 The company has 16 stores in Maryland, Virginia, New Jersey and Florida with a goal of opening 50 Lotte Plaza Market locations by 2030.